JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ### IDE plugin

-Compose Multiplatform [IDEA plugin](https://plugins.jetbrains.com/plugin/16541-compose-multiplatform-ide-support) can simplify compose development by adding support for `@Preview` annotation on argument-less `@Composable` functions.
-One could see how particular composable function looks like directly in IDE panel.
-This plugin could also be discovered via plugins marketplace, just search for "Compose Multiplatform".
+Compose Multiplatform [IDEA plugin](https://plugins.jetbrains.com/plugin/16541-compose-multiplatform-ide-support) can simplify compose development by adding support for the `@Preview` annotation on argument-less `@Composable` functions.
+You can see how a particular composable function looks directly in the IDE panel.
+This plugin can also be installed via the plugins marketplace.
+Just search for "Compose Multiplatform".

 ### Update the wizard plugin

-The Compose plugin version used in the wizard above may be not the last.
-Update the version of the plugin to the latest available by editing the `build.gradle.kts` file, finding and updating the version information as shown below.
+The Compose plugin version used in the wizard above might not be the latest.
+Update to the latest plugin version by editing the `build.gradle.kts` file and updating the version information as shown below.
 For the latest versions, see the [latest versions](https://github.com/JetBrains/compose-jb/releases) site and the [Kotlin](https://kotlinlang.org/) site.
 ```
 plugins {
     kotlin("jvm") version "1.6.10"